Dynamic Glucose Management: Thriving With CGM

 • E: Exercise on high alert based on glucose value and arrow

-• Stay in Target — SET
+• Stay in target — SET

 • S: Start insulin before eating